-- Cooperation with Yonghui.
-In June 2018, we entered into a cooperation agreement with Yonghui Superstores, or Yonghui Group, one of China's largest supermarket chains, for a pilot project for smart retailing and aerial grocery delivery services.
-Our cooperation with Yonghui Group marked the first urban UAV logistics/delivery air routes approved by authorities in China, according to Frost & Sullivan.
-In June 2018, we and Yonghui Group began pilot services at its Super Species Guangzhou M+Park Store, a 600-square-meter smart retail store dedicated to providing fresh foods to adjacent residential communities. - Cooperation with DHL-Sinotrans.
 In February 2019, we entered into a comprehensive unmanned delivery service contract with DHL-Sinotrans, a joint venture between DHL Express and Chinese logistics company Sinotrans.
-In May 2019, we announced that DHL-Sinotrans and we jointly launched a fully automated and intelligent smart drone delivery solution to tackle the last-mile delivery challenges in urban areas of China.
-In the same month, we started delivery services with our Falcon B AAVs for a DHL-Sinotrans customer along a customized flight route of approximately 8 kilometers.
+In May 2019, we announced that DHL-Sinotrans and we jointly launched a fully automated and intelligent smart aerial delivery solution to tackle the last-mile delivery challenges in urban areas of China.
+In the same month, we started trial delivery services with our Falcon B AAVs for a DHL-Sinotrans customer along a customized flight route of approximately 8 kilometers.